BBischof/bbischof.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

 This is the personal site of Bryan Bischof.
 Mostly math and mathematical perspectives.
-He is the person who created (quasiCoherent Labs)[www.quasicoherentlabs.com].
+He is the person who created [quasiCoherent Labs](www.quasicoherentlabs.com).